 Position unit on roof curb so that the following clearances are maintained: 1/4 in.
 (6 mm) clearance between the roof curb and the base rail inside the right and left, 1/2 in.
 (12 mm) clearance between the roof curb and the base rail inside the front and back.
-This will result in the distance between the roof curb and the base rail being approximately equal to Details A and B in Fig. 19-21.
+This will result in the distance between the roof curb and the base rail inside on the condenser end of the unit being approximately equal to Details A and B in Fig. 19-21.